Testing

 Async HTTP client: exercise an App in-process.

-Pass a fully wired app or the same bootstrap callable your program uses in production.
-For a bootstrap, enter async with TestClient(bootstrap) before calling request / stream / …; then app is the live application.
+Pass a fully wired app or the same bootstrap async generator your program uses in production.
+Always enter async with TestClient(...) before calling request / stream / …; then app is the live application.

 Buffered requests — request waits for the entire response body and returns TestResponse.
 The get / head / … helpers are thin wrappers with the same keyword arguments.
 Redirects are followed up to max_redirects unless overridden per call.

 Streaming — stream provides TestStreamResponse after headers; it does not follow redirects.
-Prefer Accept-Encoding: identity when using TestStreamResponse.iter_bytes.
+Prefer Accept-Encoding: identity when using TestStreamResponse.iter_bytes. timeout applies to the full exchange (headers and body reads).
 Leaving the stream block disconnects that exchange and awaits the handler.

 Telemetry — each response exposes span_id; finished data is on tracer.
 Buffered calls append TestExchange rows to exchanges.